rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * `anti_block_threshold` (`double`, default: 0)

-  If the anti angle of the friction wheel exceeds anti_block_threshold, it means that trigger reverse success .
+  If the anti angle of the friction wheel exceeds anti_block_threshold (in rad), it means that trigger reverse success .

 * `qd_10`, `qd_15`, `qd_18`, `qd_30`(`double`)